mightybyte/monad-challenges/pages/set1-6.md

 # Threading the random number state

-In the last exercise we wrote something that handled the threading of state through a list of generators.
+In the previous exercise we wrote something that handled the threading of state through a list of generators.
 A simpler idea is to have a function that does one step of two generators and the necessary state threading.
 Now write a function called genTwo that does this.
 Its first argument will be a